dmakram/Wallet/README.md

 Using a simple interface that is  based on your expenses through out your day.
 A having a summary of what you spend on each day and through out a month will give you a head start on cutting out the unnecessary costs, and leaving enough of your budget to put into your savings.

 Built on: HTML, CSS, JAVASCRIPT...
+SvelteKit, Tailwind, and Django Rest Framework.

 The Aim is for it to be a smart system that will help make lives easier and help/teach people Financial Literacy, by allowing them to use a system that is inspired "Poor Dad Rich Dad" Book by Robert Kiyosaki.